thiyagu06/command-runner/README.md

   in single YAML and use Command runner to define the steps in the YAML file.
 You can control your local environment by creating pipeline based on needs

-* Command Runner also provides a way to teardown your[version.yaml](samples/docker.yaml) local environment the same way you have done for setup.
+* Command Runner also provides a way to teardown your [version.yaml](samples/docker.yaml) local environment the same way you have done for setup.
 Just define your shell commands to removing your installation in the tearDown stage of your pipeline. easy, isn't it?